Tuesday, May 8th, 2018 http://adamkhan.net/rambles/denver-met

 The owners are a middle-aged couple — tall, white and handsome.
 Faint tendrils of snoot waft over however; after spending hundreds of thousand of dollars on a gorgeous old heap perhaps they’d forgotten they’d need to serve their inferiors to earn it back.

 After I settle in the owner recommends dinner at an Italian eatery (my mention of the place recommended on the bus evinces a true wince).
 By the time I walk down there it’s dark.
 I see the white-tablecloth establishment is tinkly and hectic and doesn’t feel right for a solitary diner.
 I continue past, unsure, and peer into the window of my first marijuana dispensary; a young black dude steps out and welcomes me in.
-But nosiree, not yet, no fun induced frantic hysteria for me until after this conference is done.
-Because I’m speaking, oh dear.
+But nosiree, not yet, no fun induced frantic hysteria for me until after this conference is done — because I’m speaking, oh dear.

 Next door to the Italian place is a ramen restaurant full of students.
 Groups throng outside awaiting tables but seating for a single diner is no problem.
 Here the discomfort of eating alone is alleviated by squashed benches and single-course fare.
 Students abound; a father and his teenage daughters are crammed up next to me.
-The Asian soup arrives in its big wooden bowl; what a fabulous recuperation from a long airplane ride and a day extended 7 hours.
+The Asian soup arrives in its big wooden bowl; what fabulous recuperation from a long airplane ride and a day extended 7 hours.

-Back in my room however the traditional wood panelling and patterned ceiling foment some doubt.
+Back in my room however the traditional wood panelling and patterned ceiling foment some self-doubt.
 Am I paying more than necessary for this preliminary night’s stay?
 Decades-old memories inspired me to choose midwestern neighborhood grace and tranquility over a more expensive downtown hotel or less expensive guesthouse room.
 The thought was to calm and encourage me the night before the conference.
 Well, thank for your kindness; it is indeed very nice.

 Breakfast next morning is served in the wood-lined dining room.
 I’m the only diner and sit alongside a large window.
 Unsurprisingly the proprietor is not serving.
-Instead the middle-aged white male employee is a tad over-solicitatious, which makes things slightly awkward; waiting tables is no prestigious mid-life vocation for Anglospherian Man unless perhaps our specimen is a first-generation immigrant in a large city with close family ties to the business; otherwise the role is emasculating.
+Instead the middle-aged white male employee is a tad over-solicitatious, which makes things slightly awkward; unlike in Romance countries, waiting tables is no prestigious mid-life vocation for Anglospherian Man unless perhaps our specimen is a first-generation immigrant in a large city with close family ties to the business; otherwise the role is emasculating.
 He and I conspire to mitigate this by turning my breakfast into an engineering project due to my particular requests and by discussing as fellow admirers the potato-and-onion hash.
-This he pointedly did not cook himself (in this establishment working the kitchen is lower down the hierarchy than front-of-the-house).
+This he pointedly says he did not cook himself (in this establishment working the kitchen is lower down the hierarchy than front-of-the-house).